Ukrainian Village, Chicago: Churches

 There are several churches within Ukrainian Village, with three located on one street, and most being within a block of each other.
 St. Nicholas Ukrainian Catholic Cathedral was the first of the two Ukrainian Greek Catholic churches in the village.
 Ss.
 Volodymyr and Olha Ukrainian Catholic Church formed in the 1970s after St. Nicholas' parish split in disagreement.
 St. Volodymyr Ukrainian Orthodox Cathedral represents the Eastern European Ukrainian Orthodox Church and primarily serves the fourth wave of Ukrainian immigrants from the 1990s.
 Holy Trinity Russian Orthodox Cathedral was the first Eastern European Russian Orthodox church to be built in what was then called the "Slavic Village."
-It was commissioned by St. John Kochurov and designed by famed architect Louis Sullivan.
+It was commissioned by St. John Kochurov and designed by Louis Sullivan.

 St. Nicholas Ukrainian Catholic Cathedral

 Chicago's Ukrainian history begins on the north side with the arrival of immigrants from western and Carpathian Ukraine in the late 1890s.
 At the time, they called themselves Rusyns (Ruthenians), an anachronistic national appellation associated with Ukraine's role within the Austro-Hungarian empire.

-St. Nicholas was the home of the famed Lysenko Chorus, which won first place in a 1930 multi-state choral contest sponsored by the Chicago Tribune.

 Sts.
 Volodymyr and Olha Ukrainian Catholic Parish in Chicago

 Sts.
 Volodymyr and Olha Ukrainian Catholic Parish in Chicago was founded in 1968 by Patriarch Josyf Slipyj and the bishop of the Eparchy of Chicago, Yaroslav Gabro.
 They and congregation members wanted to preserve and nurture the traditions of the Ukrainian Church.
-This church adheres to the Julian Calendar, a traditional liturgy, and a unique spiritual heritage.
+This church adheres to the Julian Calendar.

 St. Volodymyr Ukrainian Orthodox Cathedral

 St. Volodymyr Ukrainian Orthodox Cathedral represents Eastern Orthodox Christianity, the dominant religion in Ukraine.
 It has served new immigrants who have left Ukraine since the fall of the Soviet Union.

-Although Orthodox in faith, the cathedral is under the UOCUSA, which is under the jurisdiction of the Ecumenical Patriarchate and has no affiliation with the Ukrainian Orthodox Church in Ukraine.
+Orthodox in faith, the cathedral is a part of the UOC USA, which is under the jurisdiction of the Ecumenical Patriarchate and is in full communion with the Orthodox Church of Ukraine.

 The church was originally built for a German parish.
 It was sold twice before it was finally bought and converted by the current Ukrainian parish.
-The parish runs a Saturday school of Ukrainian language for students from preschool to 10th grade.